cellml/libcellml/docs/reference/sectionA_definitions.rst

    belong to one of the following namespaces, unless explicitly indicated otherwise:

    #.
-The CellML namespace
+The :term:`CellML namespace`

    #.
 The MathML namespace

 XML ID Attributes
 ----------------------

 #.
-Any element information item in the CellML namespace MAY contain an
+Any element information item in the :term:`CellML namespace` MAY contain an
    unprefixed attribute information item with local name :code:`id.` This attribute information item SHALL be treated as having attribute type ID, as defined in `section